CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08.md

 11. Next, select the **AzureAIrg** resource group and hit **ENTER**.

 12. Once the deployment succeeds, you will see the following message: **SUCCESS: Your application was provisioned and deployed to Azure**.
 The deployment might take 5-10 minutes.
-It is producing a web package file, then creating the resource and publishing the package to the app service.
+It produces a web package file, then creates the resource and publishes the package for the app service.

 13. Navigate back to the Azure portal, search, and select **App service**.
 Select the available web app that you have deployed in the previous step.